Singh-Liu/Docs/GFM.md

 ##Paragraphs and line breaks

-Press ENTER 2 times after the end of the line.
+Press 2 spaces and ENTER or press ENTER 2 times after the end of the line.
 You can create a new paragraph by leaving a blank line between lines of text.
 Use \<br> to wrap to the next row.
 ```